 Austin - Austin Maestro

 The Austin Maestro was the British Leyland replacement for their previous Allegro and Maxi models, with the Maestro becoming available from 1982.
 The Austin Maestro had the hatchback 4 door bodywork, while the the notch backed body version became the Montego.
 There were high hopes for the Austin Maestro which was designed from a clean sheet, to be able to secure a solid foundation for British Leyland, a company which was UK Government owned.
 The engine originally intended for the new design was not completed in time so the E series engine as used in the Maxi was used instead.
 But the new S series engine was completed for 1984.
-Austin Maestro production continued to 1991.
+Austin Maestro production continued to 1991, and also badged as a more expensive Rover Maestro.

 Blockley Products for Austin Austin Maestro